-Q123: Is there a statute of limitations on the IRS' ability to collect the penalty amount?
+Q116: Is there a statute of limitations on the IRS' ability to collect the penalty amount?

-A123: No, the IRS has stated that there is no applicable statute of limitations on the IRS' ability to collect the penalty amount.
+A116: No, the IRS has stated that there is no applicable statute of limitations on the IRS' ability to collect the penalty amount.

-Q124: What if an employer fails to file its Forms 1094-C and 1095-C?
+Q117: What if an employer fails to file its Forms 1094-C and 1095-C?-

-A124: In late 2018, the IRS started issuing notices to assess penalties against employers that failed to file Forms 1094-C and 1095-C with the IRS or to furnish 1095-C forms to employees for the 2015 or 2016 tax year.
-The IRS calculates these penalty assessments based on the number of Form W-2s the employers filed with the IRS.
+A117: The IRS will issue notices to assess penalties against employers that failed to file Forms 1094-C and 1095-C with the IRS or to furnish 1095-C forms to employees.
+The IRS calculates these penalty assessments based on the number of Forms W-2 the employers filed with the IRS.